The word (expression) [to] “sensitise” is the most overused and, no doubt, most abused, at least, in the African political sphere.

 Equally important and perhaps the sole motive, however, is to mobilise the public’s support behind the authorities’ machinations for their own (authorities’) personal interests usually to the inevitable detriment of public interests.
 To the extent that, at the end of the day, [to] sensitise, in essence, turns out to be an underhand political process of deliberately dumbing down the unsuspecting masses.
 Which raises the fundamental question: is it to sensitise or ‘senselessise’, that is to say, talk and cajole sense and wit out of the masses?

 Is [to] sensitise, henceforth, the authorities’ code word for ‘senselessise’?

-Beware of and when african political interest groups, the political establishment, start and come speaking the language of ‘sensitisation‘.
-They are often after your senses, with the intention to numb them – your senses – where and whenever they can’t destroy them forever so that you become and turn into a living human ‘tin‘ that can be shaken and drummed up anytime to and according to their own tune and rhythm.
+Beware of – and when – African political interest groups, the political establishment, start and come speaking the language of ‘sensitisation‘.
+They are often after your senses, with the intention to numb them – your senses – where and whenever they can’t destroy them forever so that you become and turn into a living human ‘tin‘ that can be shaken and drummed up anytime and according to their own tune and rhythm.

 In conclusion, it is worth noting that, only the senseless, that is, people without [devoid] of senses, can be sensitised.
 Therefore, when the authorities claim to sensitise the public; it is evidently because the authorities treat the public – people – as senseless morons who need sense drummed into them.